Bweza

 Gorilla Family

-Bweza group is found in Rushaga tourism sector of Bwindi Impenetrable National Park and is currently led by the dominant Silverback Kakono.
-Bweza group members were initially habituated as Shongi group until early 2013 when they detached and split from Shongi to form a new group led by Silverback Kakono.
-Bweza group likes to forage on community land adjacent to the park (where vegetation is more disturbed) than in the intact forest areas.
-Bweza group is currently composed of 15 members including 3 Silverbacks, 5 Adult females, 1 Sub-adult, 2 Juveniles and 4 Infants.
+Bweza group is found in Rushaga tourism sector of Bwindi Impenetrable National Park and is led by Silverback Rurehuka who took over from Silverback Kakono.
+Aged 37, Silverback Kakono had started showing ageing signs and this gave 25-year-old Rurehuka the opportunity to take over.
+Bweza group members were initially habituated as Shongi group until early 2013 when they detached.
+They split from Shongi to form a new group led by Silverback Kakono.
+Bweza group likes to forage on community land adjacent to the park.
+Bweza group is composed of 14 members including 3 Silverbacks,1 Blackback, 4 Adult females, 1 Sub-adult female,1 Sub-adult male, 1 Juveniles and 3 Infants.

 • 3